Apollo59/FibonacciPOC/README.md

 1 + 2 = 3
 and so forth
 just run main.py and it will ask you how many times you would like Fibonacci to run

+Sorry for spagehtti code.
+I think it was 11pm when I made this.